Cornell Mui Ho Center for Cities Symposium:

 - Rick Cook, Founding Partner of COOKFOX Architects

-- Christopher Jones, Chief Engineer in Electric Operations
+- Christopher Jones, Chief Engineer in Electric Operations, Consolidated Edison of New York

 - Peggy M. Shepard, Executive Director, WE ACT for Environmental Justice